Background: Cosmic-Ray Muon

 The detectors are susceptible to noise signals.
-Occasionally muons produced by the cosmic-ray pass through the detector and produce signals, decreasing the accuracy of the experiment.
+Occasionally muons produced by the cosmic-ray pass through the detector and produce unwanted signals, decreasing the accuracy and precision of the experiment.

 Shielding Antineutrino Detectors From Background

-Each detector module is enclosed by 2.5 m of water to shield energetic neutrons produced by cosmic-ray muons and gamma-rays from the surrounding rock.
+Each antineutrino detector is enclosed by 2.5 m of water to shield energetic neutrons produced by cosmic-ray muons and gamma-rays from the surrounding rock.

-In order to study the cosmic-ray muon, a modified Gaisser parametrization is used for the cosmic-ray flux at the surface.
-Then a method called MUSIC is used with the mountain profile to estimate the muon intensity and energy.
+In order to study the background generated by cosmic-ray muons, a modified Gaisser parametrization is used for the cosmic-ray flux at the surface.
+Then a software code called MUSIC is used to estimate the muon intensity and energy at the underground halls based on the mountain profile.

 Neutron background vs. thickness of water.